ana-alves-santos/CRM/README.md

 ##  🛠️ Technologies Used

 - HTML5, CSS3, JavaScript
-- Fetch API for AJAX requests
+- Fetch API for requests
 - JSON Server

 ##  How to Run